Jane Eyre, Tasmania Pinot Noir

 Vinification

-After picking, most of the grapes were destemmed, with 10% being left as whole bunches.
-The fruit was cold soaked and gently macerated for 10 days before being basket pressed direct into 500-litre French oak puncheons (17% new).
-The wine matured for 10 months and was lightly filtered prior to bottling in January 2022.
+After picking, most of the grapes were destemmed, with a small portion being left as whole bunches.
+The fruit was cold soaked and gently macerated for about 10 days before being basket pressed direct into 500-litre French oak puncheons (17% new).
+The wine matured for 10 months and was lightly filtered prior to bottling in January 2025.

 Tasting Notes & Technical Details

 Bright crimson in colour, this Pinot Noir has beautifully pure red fruit aromas, with a little pomegranate and a touch of spice.
-Similar to the 2020, on the palate the wine is medium-bodied and has a good depth of fruit that is balanced by a fresh acidity.
+On the palate, the wine is medium-bodied and has a good depth of fruit that is balanced by a fresh acidity.
 The finish is long, with fine, persistent tannins.

 Alcohol (ABV)